 Factor the environmental impact and benefits into each decision.
 Don’t throw out your existing equipment and buy new simply to say you’re now eco-friendly.
 Instead, run the numbers and determine when the energy savings make a retrofit of your building or upgrading your equipment worth the expense.
 When the reduced energy bill along with the lower maintenance costs make financial sense make the change.

 Instead of hiring an expensive consultant, ask your team for their suggestions.
 They may know a lot of things you could do that neatly dovetail into your existing processes.
 Do some research online.
-If you’re looking for ways to create an eco-friendly office on a budget, you can find inspiration through this post for your office.
-It shows a few methods you can use to make your facility greener.
+If you’re looking for ways to create an eco-friendly office on a budget, you can find inspiration online.

 You can also ask the companies you already contract with what they could do differently to help you meet environmentally friendly standards or what they have already acheived.
 For example, you may be working in a building that already has LEED certification or are using recycled materials.
 Your utility providers could also recommend ways to save energy or switch to renewables as part of a program they already have.